5G has been ho-hum so far. The iPhone 12 gives us a reason to be excited

 Sorry to Samsung, Verizon, T-Mobile and everyone else in the mobile industry trying to make 5G a thing.
 The next-generation wireless technology still needs a cheerleader who can break through to the mainstream.
-Fortunately, Apple is right around the corner with the iPhone 12, which will be announced on Oct.
+Fortunately, Apple is right around the corner with the iPhone 12, which the company will likely announce on Oct.
 13.

 If this were any other year, 5G would already be a much bigger deal.
 After a mixed start in 2019, 5G coverage has improved, the number of devices -- including Samsung's Galaxy Note 20 -- has grown, and pesky network compatibility issues have largely been resolved.
 Apple's next flagship iPhone, widely expected to support 5G, would serve as the capper to a year of 5G excitement.